SBaldwin-Git/Currency-Converter/README.md

 - As i had not coded in Ruby before, i had to learn the basics of Ruby and then implement the solution.
 This started with understanding the differences between Ruby and other languages i had worked with before, which is mostly JavaSript.
 - Familiarised myself with FreeAgents values at https://engineering.freeagent.com/2018/11/30/writing-code-at-freeagent/.
 - I decided to take my time with the test and treat it equally as a learning opportunity as well as a test of my skills.
+- Object orietated design
+- TDD
+- Functional programming
+- Maintainable code

 ## Your Design Decisions

 - From reading the company values, there was an emphasis on functional and and well tested code.
 I decided to use a functional approach to the solution and also use TDD to ensure the code was well tested.
+- Styled the code to be as readable as possible e.g use Prettier.